cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 - DBT treatment was not effective due to patient's preoccupied attachment patterns and therapist's interventions.
 - Attachment-focused therapy was introduced to address underlying issues and stressors.
 - Therapist used adjectives given by the patient to describe her parents and applied positive opposites to ideal parent figures.

-### Patient: I’m really, really anxious today.
-Well, it’s mostly about finding out about the results of the test that I took . . .
-I’m just scared of fail

 **IPF Protocol Session**: